 While a savings account is a great way to teach children about money management and instil a savings mentality from a young age, the fact remains that the 0.05% p.a. base interest on most kids’ savings accounts doesn’t even keep up with inflation.

 One alternative for your child’s hongbao money is Syfe Cash+, a cash management portfolio that offers projected returns of 1.5% p.a.
-There is no minimum deposit requirement, no lock-up period, and no withdrawal fees.
+There is no minimum investment amount, no lock-up period, and no withdrawal fees.

-You can easily help your child make a deposit or a withdrawal at any time.
+You can easily help your child transfer or withdraw funds at any time.
 So if your child wants an expensive new toy, the withdrawal process is as simple as logging in to Syfe’s platform and making a withdrawal request.